rodicamun/mini-blog/README.md

 Before running the application, you'll need to set up environment variables:

 1. Create a `.env` file in the project root.
-2. Add the following line to the `.env` file, replacing the URL with the base URL of your API:
+2. Add the following line to the `.env` file, replacing the URL with the base URL of the API:

    REACT_APP_API_URL=https://jsonplaceholder.typicode.com